Whodiduexpect/assignment-list/USAGE.md

   --help  Show this message and exit.

 Commands:
-  add       Add a new assignment with the TITLE and DATE complete  Complete an assignment by assignment ID list      List assignments by CATEGORY (defaults to 'current') reset     Reset credentials
+  add         Add a new assignment with the TITLE and DATE complete    Complete an assignment by assignment ID incomplete  Mark an assignment as incomplete by assignment ID list        List assignments by CATEGORY (defaults to 'current') reset       Reset credentials
 ```
-As you can see, there are 4 commands:
+As you can see, there are 5 commands:
 * add
 * complete
+* incomplete
 * list
 * reset